 Lamentations 5, like other chapters, has the same number of stanzas, 22, as the Hebrew alphabet.
 But unlike the other chapters:

 How might we represent that?
-It strikes me that the well-known eight-letter word "Alleluia", itself directly from the Hebrew "Hallelujah" ("Praise the Lord"), resonates well.
+Perhaps "Alleluia", itself directly from the Hebrew "Hallelujah" ("Praise the Lord"), might be appropriate.